 Traditional debt investments typically pay a fixed rate of interest until maturity, when the entire principal amount is due.
 By contrast, payments on mortgage-backed and many asset-backed investments typically include both interest and partial payment of principal.
 Principal may also be prepaid voluntarily, or as a result of refinancing or foreclosure.
 A Fund may have to invest the proceeds from prepaid investments in other investments with less attractive terms and yields.
 As a result, these securities may have less potential for capital appreciation during periods of declining interest rates than other securities of comparable maturities, although they may have a similar risk of decline in market value during periods of rising interest rates.
-As the prepayment rate generally declines as interest rates rise, an increase in interest rates will likely increase the duration, and thus the volatility, of mortgage-backed and asset-backed securities.
-In addition to interest rate risk (as described above), investments in mortgage-backed securities composed of sub-prime mortgages may be subject to a higher degree of credit risk, valuation risk and liquidity risk (as described above).
+As the prepayment rate generally declines as interest rates rise, an increase in interest rates will likely increase the duration, and thus the volatility, of mortgage-backed securities composed of sub-prime mortgages may be subject to a higher degree of credit risk, valuation risk and liquidity risk (as described above).
 Duration is a measure of the expected life of a fixed income security that is used to determine the sensitivity of the security's price to changes in interest rates.
 Unlike the maturity of a fixed income security, which measures only the time until final payment is due, duration takes into account the time until all payments of interest and principal on a security are expected to be made, including how these payments are affected by prepayments and by changes in interest rates.

 The ability of an issuer of asset-backed securities to enforce its security interest in the underlying assets may be limited.
 Some mortgage-backed and asset backed investments receive only the interest portion or the principal portion of payments on the underlying assets.
 The yields and values of these investments are extremely sensitive to changes in interest rates and in the rate of principal payments on the underlying assets.
 Interest portions tend to decrease in value if interest rates decline and rates of repayment (including prepayment) on the underlying mortgages or assets increase; it is possible that a Fund may lose the entire amount of its investment in an interest portion due to a decrease in interest rates.
-Conversely, principal portions tend to decrease in value if interest rates rise and rates of repayment decrease.
-Moreover, the market for interest portions and principal portions may be volatile and limited, which may make them difficult for a Fund to buy or sell.
+Conversely, principal portions tend to decrease in value if interest rates more the market for interest portions and principal portions may be volatile and limited, which may make them difficult for a Fund to buy or sell.